You were an English major in college. You have a career as a lawyer. And, one day, you wake up and decide “I want to be a programmer.”

 1) The College Route

-Often considered the normal way, you become a Java developer by going to college and how to become a java developergetting your bachelor’s degree in computer science or something similar.
+Often considered the normal way, you become a Java developer by going to college and getting your bachelor’s degree in computer science or something similar.
 In reality, a major isn’t required; even a minor would have most employers looking seriously at you.

 If you have the time and the financial resources to go back to school, this is a good option.
 Although the other two routes are equally as successful in teaching you Java, you may find that some companies have a Computer Science degree requirement.
 If you don’t have the necessary resources for college, don’t fret.
 We’ve found that this degree requirement is pretty rare.